THE

 29. Sending of child having place of residence

 outside jurisdiction.
-(1) In the case of a destitute and
+(1) In the case of a destitute and neglected child whose ordinary place

-jurisdiction of the Court, the Court may direct that the child be kept in such
+of residence is not within the jurisdiction of the Court, the Court may direct

-custody and be produced before a Court having territorial jurisdiction over the
+that the child be kept in such custody and be produced before a Court having

-place of residence of the child or to deal with his custody in any other manner
+territorial jurisdiction over the place of residence of the child or to deal

-provided in the Act.
+with his custody in any other manner provided in the Act.

 (2) Where